This post may contain affiliate links. Please read our disclosure policy.

 Prepare the oven and the pork chops.

 Season the pork chops.
-Sprinkle on pepper and a little Tony’s Creole seasoning or whatever seasoning you like.
+Sprinkle a little Tony’s Creole seasoning or whatever seasoning you like.
+Be mindful that prepared seasonings usually have a good bit of salt, so unless you’re using a salt-free blend, you won’t need to salt the pork chops.

-Preheat the oven to 375°.
-In a large oven-proof skillet on medium-high heat, sear the pork chops on high for 2-3 minutes on both sides.
+Preheat the oven to 375 degrees F. In a large oven-proof skillet over medium-high heat, sear the pork chops for 1-2 minutes on each side until golden brown.
 The skillet needs to be hot when you put the pork chops in.
-Browning adds more flavor to the chops and the sauce.
-And if you use an oven-proof skillet, everything can be done in one dish.
+Searing adds more flavor to the chops.
+And if you use an oven-proof skillet, everything can be done in one pan.

-Note: If you’re adding the optional fresh mushrooms and/or chopped onion, remove the pork chops from the skillet, add a little oil, and saute the vegetables.
+Note: If you’re adding the optional fresh mushrooms and/or chopped onion, remove the pork chops from the skillet, add a little oil, and saute the vegetables before baking.

 Make the cream of mushroom sauce.

-Empty one can of cream of mushroom soup into a mixing bowl and add one-half a can of half-and-half or water.
+Empty one can of cream of mushroom soup into a mixing bowl, then fill half the soup can with half-and-half, milk, or water and add it to the bowl.
 Stir in one tablespoon of Worcestershire sauce and a few minced garlic cloves.
 Whisk this together to break up the soup as best you can, but don’t worry too much, as it will break down while cooking.

 Pour sauce over chops.

-Pour the soup mixture over the chops and add a tablespoon of unsalted butter cut to have a little dollop on top of the pork chops.
+Pour the soup mixture over the pork chops and add 1 tablespoon of unsalted butter on top.

 Bake and serve.

-Cover the dish or skillet tightly with tin foil and place in the oven for about twenty minutes — fifteen if you brown the chops first.
+Cover the skillet tightly with tin foil and place it in the oven for about 15 minutes.
 Remove the foil and bake for another 15-20 minutes.
-We use an instant-read meat thermometer and bake to an internal temperature of medium (150°-155°) or medium-well (155°-160°).
+We ALWAYS use an instant-read meat thermometer and bake to an internal temperature of medium (150-155 degrees F) or medium-well (155-160 degrees F).

-Our testing has found that 155 degrees F produces a nice, juicy pork chop.
+Our testing has found that 155 degrees F consistently produces a nice, juicy pork chop.

 - Try adding some fresh spinach.